CSGN Development Fund

 - Projects should focus on improving or creating functional access routes passing through or leading to the development of green networks, greenspace or countryside and associated green infrastructure.

-In addition, projects that contribute to the following additional NPF3 outcomes were prioritised:
+In addition, projects that contribute to the following additional NPF3 outcomes will be prioritised:

 - Vacant & Derelict Land – Greening (including temporary greening) of vacant or derelict land registered on the Scottish Vacant and Derelict Land Register.

 - Disadvantaged Communities – Community growing, environmental or access improvements.
-These projects are likely to be located in or around communities in the 15% most deprived datazones (nationally) according to the Scottish Index of Multiple Deprivation.
+These projects are likely to be located in or immediately adjacent to communities in the 15% most deprived datazones (nationally) according to the Scottish Index of Multiple Deprivation.

 Previous Projects Awarded Funding